chovanecm/sacredboard/README.md

 Feel free to open new issues in case of requests or bugs found.
-Maintaner / Developer: Martin Chovanec, chovamar@fit.cvut.cz
+Maintainer / Developer: Martin Chovanec, chovamar@fit.cvut.cz